Tyrese-BlockWarrior/PoA-Interchain-Node/README.md

   -keyjson string
     	Path to the JSON private key file of the user -mainchain
-    	Deploy the main chain wallet
+    	Target the main chain wallet
   -password string
     	Passphrase needed to unlock the user's JSON key -receiver string
     	Ethereum address of the receiver on the target chain -sidechain
-    	Deploy the side chain wallet
+    	Target the side chain wallet
   -value string
     	Value (wei) to transfer to the receiver
   -wallet string